-- (E) The above social regulations hold for holidays, Christmas, Thanksgiving, and Easter vacations and Commencement Week, and also apply to the day before the beginning of any semester and after the close of the semester. - (F) Student Activities. - 1.
-That the faculty put itself on record as being hearty in sympathy with the regulations of the Student Senate that no social event or evening entertainment be permitted in the week preceeding semster examinations. - 2.
-That no student be allowed to participate in dramatics-except in credit courses in the drama-or in intercollegiate athletic contests, or to be on the staff of the Fiat or of the Kanakadea, to be a member of the Glee Club, or to hold an executive office in any organization connected with the University who has not achieved or does not attain an index of .5.

-3. That no other than University and college dances be given on the calender of University events.
+- 4. When a woman is invited to visit other than a college woman or other than a near relative, it is necessary to show to the Dean of Women permission from home. - 5.
+Women returning to college from home must be at houses of residence by closing time. - (E) The above social regulations hold for holldays, Christmas, Thanksgiving, and Easter vacations and Commencement Week, and also apply to the day before the beginning of any semester and after the close of the semester. - (F) Student Activities. - 1.
+That the Faculty put itself on record as being in hearty sympathy with the regulation of the Student Senate that no social event or evening entertainment be permitted in the week preceding semester examination. - 2.
+That no student be allowed to participate in dramatics-except in credit courses in the drama, in instrumental or intercollegiate athletic contests, to be on the staff of the Fiat or of the Kanakadea, to be a member of the Glee Club, or to hold an executive office in any organization connected with the University, who has not achieved or does not attain an index of 5. - 3.
+That no other than University and college, dances be given on the calendar of university events.

-4. That students be allowed to hold office and participate in student activities only as directed by the merit system.
+4. That students be allowed to hold office and participate in student activities only as directed by the Merit System.